Science

 Physics is the first course in a coherent order of science courses, taught conceptually and using the math of 8th and 9th grades and at the honors level only; chemistry is the second course, building on the knowledge of atomic structure to study the structures and properties of matter, and chemical reactions.
 Modern molecular-based biology is the third course in this hierarchy of science courses.
 In this sequence, physics concepts and topics underlie chemistry, and physics and chemistry support modern biology.

 CRLS requires successful completion of three specific science courses for graduation: S102 Honors Physics, S201/S202 Chemistry, and S301/S302 Biology.
-If a student fails physics, chemistry or biology, he/she must repeat the course until successfully completed.
+If a student fails physics, chemistry or biology, he/she/they must repeat the course until successfully completed.
 A student may enroll in a required science course and an upper level science course at the same time with permission of instructors.
 S400 level courses are advanced science courses that assume students have solid foundations in physics, chemistry and biology.
 The course expectations reflect this advanced content.

 Download the Graduation with Distinction Chart